KalebDykema/TypeScript-Sandbox/README.md

       // Strings and numbers using the pipe operator const myStrings: (string|number)[] = [];

-      // Objects with a specified strucutre
+      // Objects with a specified structure
       const people: {name: string, age: number, isFamous: boolean}[] = [];

+      // Can also use classes.
+Depend like Person is defined somewhere. const people: Person[] = [];
       ```
 - ``void``
    - **NOTE**: Only used to specify the last of a return on a function.